 Rabbits swallow a lot of fur when they groom themselves and, unlike cats, they’re unable to get it out of their system as hairballs.
 If they swallow too much, it can cause their gut to slow down, which can be dangerous.
 Regular brushing helps to remove loose fur and minimise the amount they swallow.

-Depending on your breed of rabbit, there are several tools you need to groom them.
-Speak to your vet for advice about which ones are best suited to your pet.
+Depending on your breed of rabbit, there are several tools you can use to groom them.
+Speak to your vet for advice about which ones are best suited to your rabbit.